 - The final disposition of matters for which the accused is remanded in custody.

-The concept of remand can also be found in the Constitution of Pakistan 1973 Article 10 (1) & (2), which provides us that
+The concept of remand is also mentioned in the Constitution of Pakistan 1973 Article 10 (1) & (2), which provides that;

 10. Safeguards As To Arrest And Detention

 (1) No person who is arrested shall be detained in custody without being informed, as soon as may be, of the grounds for such arrest, nor shall he be denied the right to consult and be defended by a legal practitioner of his choice.

 (2) Every person who is arrested and detained in custody shall be produced before a magistrate within a period of twenty-four hours of such arrest, excluding the time necessary for the journey from the place of arrest to the court of the nearest magistrate, and no such person shall be detained in custody beyond the said period without the authority of a magistrate.

 Types of Remand in Pakistan

 There are three different types of remand in Pakistan.
 The procedure these types of remand is also mentioned in the criminal procedure code 1898 which is as follows:

 - Transit Remand

 Also known as physical remand or jismani remand in Urdu.
 The magistrate of the concerned police station has the authority of granting the police remand of the accused.
 The custody of the accused is given to the police to keep in lockup for a certain time period i.e. 14 days.